 Several theories address pseudocyesis, with the most accepted theory being a result of conflict.
-The theory states that desire for typically creates an internal struggle and endocrine changes that cause pseudocyesis.
+The theory states that desire for pregnancy typically creates an internal struggle and endocrine changes that cause pseudocyesis.
 There were multiple studies conducted to see if there any correlations between the onset of pseudocyesis and different negative life events happening at the time of its onset.
 The second theory is the wish-fulfillment theory.
-This, as you may know, states that the body creates a false belief in because it wants to fulfill a wish.
+This, as you may know, states that the body creates a false belief in pregnancy because it wants to fulfill a wish.
 The last one is the depression theory, which claims that pseudocyesis may be initiated by neuroendocrine changes associated with a major depressive disorder (note: see Depression).

 Much evidence is behind many of the key facts found in these theories.
 One theory or a combination of them could be used to treat some patients, especially those who have pseudocyesis.
 Many different factors may contribute to any given cause and effect relationship with this condition.

 Pseudocyesis is defined as the delusion of being pregnant.
-This can be harmful to those who from it by associating the phenomenon with physical problems and sometimes worse, considering suicide.
+This can be harmful to those who suffer from it by associating the phenomenon with physical problems and sometimes worse, considering suicide.
 In developing countries like Africa, however, this appears to be much more common (1 – 6 cases per 22,000 live births) but go largely unreported.
-One survey from the 1890s found that 156 cases of pseudocyesis were reported; this amounts to only 42 cases reported between 1959 and 1979 in England, which suggests a dramatic reduction in patients reporting these symptoms now that we have modern medicine and better of mental issues such as these.
+One survey from the 1890s found that 156 cases of pseudocyesis were reported; this amounts to only 42 cases reported between 1959 and 1979 in England, which suggests a dramatic reduction in patients reporting these symptoms now that we have modern medicine and better understanding of mental health issues such as these.
 It is important to recognize when suffering from pseudocyesis can lead to bad decisions or harm yourself or others!

 Symptoms of pseudocyesis usually last from several months up to several years and can start as early as 6 or 79 years old.
 Apart from the average age being 33 years, 80% of patients with pseudocyesis are married, 14.6% are unmarried, and 2.3% are widows.
 Pseudocyesis commonly takes place in individuals who have been married more than once before – double-wedding rings, anyone?